Pool and Spa Maintenance

 Using a reliable tester

 Whether you’re looking for a simple test kit or a sophisticated test system, using a reliable tester for pool and spa maintenance is important.
 You don’t want to end up with a subpar test because you were unsure of what the readings meant or because you were worried you had missed something.
-A reliable tester will give you accurate results and help you catch problems before they begin.
+A reliable tester will give you accurate results and help you catch problems before they begin, just as a good pool care company would that comes out to service your pool.

 The water in your spa may have more metals in it than you realized.
 Often, these metals are present because of low pH levels, or even well water.
 While the pH level in your pool is important, if the metals in your spa are too high, you can try to balance the pH level with a hose filter to prevent the buildup of iron.
 If you’re concerned about the pH level of your spa’s water, a simple test strip will help you determine if you’re running into this problem.